On this page:

 Content of the following sections: Recognizing the contributions of informal and family caregivers; What to expect; and Making sure that everyone is safe, was developed with the participation of Dr. David Lussier, Geriatrician at the Institut universitaire de gériatrie de Montréal (CIUSSS du Centre-Sud-de-l’Île-de-Montréal), Director of the Clinique de gestion de la douleur chronique (Institut universitaire de gériatrie de Montréal) and Associate Clinical Professor (Université de Montréal).

-Informal caregivers who are authorized to visit CHSLDs, intermediate or family-type resources or RPA are informal caregivers who provide or would like to provide significant assistance and support to a loved one to meet their needs and contribute to their integrity and well-being.
+Informal caregivers who are authorized to visit CHSLDs, intermediate or family-type resources (SAPA program) or RPA, whether or not there is an outbreak in the facility, are informal caregivers who provide or would like to provide significant assistance and support to a loved one to meet their needs and contribute to their integrity and well-being.
 Assistance and support may include:

 - helping with meals;